 and may God Bless America

-Piece of Marble Floor from the first floor of Tower 1, Carried up and down by each member participating in the 2012, 2014,2015 and 2016 Climb
+Piece of Marble Floor from the first floor of Tower 1, is carried up and down by each member participating in our climb.